Why It Works

 Cut up chicken into bite-size pieces and add back to pot, along with any accumulated juices.
 Add potatoes and apple and cook at a gentle simmer until potatoes are tender and carrots can easily be pierced with a fork, about 15 minutes.

 Meanwhile, in a medium saucepan, melt butter over medium heat until foaming.
 Stir in flour and cook, stirring, until roux is a deep caramel brown, about 20 minutes.
 Stir in ginger and 3 tablespoons (25g) Curry Spice Blend and cook for 1 minute.
+Remove from heat and let cool slightly.

 Scrape roux into stew pot, stir well, and simmer until broth has thickened.
 Season with salt and pepper.
 Stir in peas, if using, and cook until heated through.